 Jacob's Barracks and the Case for Eating Well in Riga's Old Town

+3 Pavāru Restorans is a restaurant in Riga, Latvia, serving contemporary Latvian fine dining at a price point of about $110 per person.
 The courtyard off Torņa iela arrives before the restaurant does.
 Jacob's Barracks, a long red-brick military complex from the eighteenth century that now houses galleries, studios, and a handful of food and drink addresses, frames the approach to 3 Pavāru Restorans with the kind of architectural seriousness that Riga's Old Town does better than almost any other Baltic capital.
 The stone underfoot, the high walls, the sense that this corridor was built for logistics rather than leisure: all of it sets a tone before you reach the door.
 Riga's restaurant scene has increasingly concentrated its most considered kitchens in exactly these kinds of repurposed historic structures, where the built environment does some of the work of signalling that what follows will be deliberate rather than casual.

 That spatial context matters because 3 Pavāru Restorans occupies a category that Riga's dining market has developed carefully over the past decade.
 The city now has a recognisable tier of kitchens where wine programmes and ingredient sourcing operate as the primary editorial lens, distinct from the tourist-facing restaurants clustered around Doma laukums and the more accessible neighbourhood spots spreading through Āgenskalns and Miera iela.
-This address belongs to the former group, and the Star Wine List White Star recognition, confirmed in August 2025, places it inside a peer set defined by list depth and programme seriousness rather than volume or visibility.
+This address belongs to the former group, and the Star Wine List White Star recognition, confirmed in August 2025, places it inside a comparable set defined by list depth and programme seriousness rather than volume or visibility.

-Get Exclusive Access →The Ingredient Argument in Latvian Cooking
+The Ingredient Argument in Latvian Cooking

 Latvian cuisine's revival over the past fifteen years has run largely through the question of sourcing.
 The country's short growing season and long agricultural memory have pushed the most serious kitchens toward a model where the provenance of ingredients becomes the organising principle of the menu, rather than technique alone.
 Wild herbs from Gauja National Park, rye in forms that pre-date industrialisation, river fish from the Daugava catchment, dairy from small farms in Vidzeme: these are the building blocks that define the more credible end of contemporary Latvian cooking, and they impose a kind of seasonal discipline that keeps menus in motion throughout the year.